ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 The information in this section assumes that Rocoto is available on the desired platform.
 If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts described in :numref:`Section %s <RunUsingStandaloneScripts>`.
 There are two ways you can run the workflow with Rocoto using either the ``./launch_FV3LAM_wflow.sh`` or by hand.

 To run Rocoto using the script:

 .. code-block:: console

    cd $EXPTDIR
    ./launch_FV3LAM_wflow.sh

-Or you can manually call Rocoto:
+Or to manually call Rocoto:

 .. code-block:: console